ksandom/handWavey/README.md

 ## Install

-1. [Install the LeapMotion SDK](https://github.com/ksandom/installUltraMotion) and keep track of where you extracted it.
+1. [Install the UltraMotion/LeapMotion SDK](https://github.com/ksandom/installUltraMotion) and keep track of where you extracted it.